 Find a Home for Your Website before Working with WordPress

 Think of your web host as a garage that you pay to park your car in.
-The garage gives you the place to store your car (hard drive space).
-The host even gives you a driveway so that you, and others, can get to and from your car (bandwidth).
-The host won’t, however, fix WordPress or any other third-party software application that you’ve installed — unless you’re willing to pay a few extra bucks for that service.
+The garage gives you the place to store your car (hard-drive space).
+The host gives you a driveway so that you can get to and from your car (bandwidth).
+The garage owner won’t, however, fix your rockin’ stereo system (WordPress) that you’ve installed — unless you’re willing to pay extra for that service.

 Hosting services generally provide (at least) these services with your account:

 Hard drive space: This is nothing more complicated than the hard drive on your own computer.
 Each hard drive has the capacity, or space, for a certain amount of files.
 An 80GB (gigabyte) hard drive can hold 80GB of data — and no more.
 Your hosting account provides you with a limited amount of hard drive space, and the same concept applies.

 If your web host provides you with 10GB of hard drive space, that’s the limit on the file size that you’re allowed to have.
 If you want more hard drive space, you need to upgrade your space limitations.
 Most web hosts have a mechanism in place for you to upgrade your allotment.